Meet Our Tutors

 Moshe W.

 graduated magna cum laude from Columbia University’s School of Engineering and Applied Sciences with a B.S. in Biomedical Engineering.
 As an Egleston Scholar at Columbia, Moshe conducted several years of neuroscience and engineering research, and he has worked as a Research Associate at Columbia studying the use of stem cell engineering to better understand neuropsychiatric diseases.
-An aspiring physician-scientist, Moshe is currently pursuing his MD-PhD at Columbia University.
-Moshe has several years of experience tutoring math, science, and prep tests (having scored >99th percentile on both the SAT and MCAT).
+Moshe is completing his MD-PhD at Columbia University and is researching the use of focused ultrasound as a novel tool for depression treatment.
 Moshe is passionate about providing individualized attention and mentorship to his students.

 SUBJECTS: